 - Are you repainting a wall, or painting bare drywall?
 Drywall will absorb more paint, which means you’ll need to buy slightly more paint, even if you’ve coated it with a primer.

 - Are you painting in a light or dark colour?
 If you’re using a dark colour, you will probably require a tinted primer, too.

 - Don’t forget about future retouches.
-Always round the required amount of paint up, because you can use that paint in the future to touch up stains and areas of wear and tear.
+Always round the required amount of paint up, because you can use that paint in the future to touch up and remove stains and areas of wear and tear.